moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 b'ABCD'
 ```

-Therefore, you can attach some another data at the end of the source code we will send.
+Therefore, you can attach some other data at the end of the source code we will send.

 Wrapping up everything, what we want to do is `make_function(loads(b64decode(src[a:])))()` where `a` is the actual length of the (first) bytecode object.

 ## Conduit (rev, med, 2 solves)

-This is a simple bytecode reversing challenge.
+This is a simple bytecode-reversing challenge.
 You will find that the binary loads the internal bytecodes for regex library.
 What you have to do is to retrieve the bytecodes, parse the data, and finally search for the string that the automaton accepts by using depth-first search or something.